We are inviting individuals across the region to participate in our newly open contemporary dance professional support network.

 Professional Support Menu

-The following list is meant only as illustrative; we do not wish to be prescriptive.
+The following list illustrative; we do not wish to be prescriptive.
 These opportunities could be facilitated by members of the wider network or by Dance North Scotland.
 Either way, we are keen to initiate conversations with any individuals interested.

 Mentoring can be an invaluable way of developing professionally.
 Key to the RAS pilot scheme was the time spent with individuals – having conversations, building relationships, listening and understanding directions of travel.
 This is something we are keen to continue offering to individuals, supporting them to realise their ambitions through practical advice, coaching and sharing of experiences.